lmfit/lmfit-py/doc/index.rst

 Lmfit provides a high-level interface to non-linear optimization and curve fitting problems for Python.
-It builds on and extends many of the optimization methods of scipy `scipy.optimize`_.
+It builds on and extends many of the optimization methods of `scipy.optimize`_.
 Initially inspired by (and named for) extending the `Levenberg-Marquardt`_ method from :scipydoc:`optimize.leastsq`, lmfit now provides a number of useful enhancements to optimization and data fitting problems, including: